Dockweiler State Beach

 Located about 3 miles south of Playa del Rey, this inviting beach features 3 miles of shoreline, an RV park, and over 2,000 regular vehicle parking spaces.
 The wide sandy beach lies beneath the departures flight path of LAX, offering fantastic belly views of airlines headed out over the Pacific.
 Lot entrance is at Vista del Mar and Imperial Highway.

 Parking at Dockweiler State Beach costs between $6 (weekday, low season) and $13 (weekend, high season) and there are no in/outs.
 If you leave the lot, you must pay again to enter.
-The first 300 cars to arrive during weekdays pay a reduced rate of $3.
+The first 300 cars to arrive during weekdays pay a reduced rate of $3; during weekends and L.A.
+County holidays, the reduced rate for the first 300 cars is $5.
 There is limited street parking on Vista del Mar, but take note of the parking signage.
 Click for an interactive parking map with fees and times.

 Road trippers should have L.A.
 County’s only beachfront RV park on the itinerary!
 The site offers 118 full hook-up spaces, a pump-out station, hot showers, and a laundromat.
 Click here for reservation information.

 There’s no better way to end a fun day at the beach than to circle up around a cozy bonfire.
 Not all California beaches allow bonfires, but here in the Marina del Rey area, we’re lucky that Dockweiler State Beach does permit regulated burns in provided fire rings.
 Follow these tips to ensure your group has an enjoyable time.